How to Improve Organic CTR? (Proven Strategies for 2026)

 permalink structure

-As you can see above, make sure to pick the simplest URL structure (and try to avoid showing categories, day and name, numbers within your URL) to better optimize your contents.
+As you can see above, make sure to pick the simplest URL structure (and try to avoid showing categories, day, and name, numbers within your URL) to better optimize your content.

 Meta description

-You should treat meta description like a tweet and make it under 140 characters i.e short and compelling.
-You can also use your primary keyword within your meta description but your overall aim with meta description should be improving your CTR.
-We’ll later discuss more how you can write a compelling meta description in the same guide.
+You should treat the meta description like a tweet and keep it under 160 characters, i.e., short and compelling.
+You can also use your primary keyword in your meta description, but your overall aim with the meta description should be to improve your CTR.
+We’ll later discuss more about how you can write a compelling meta description in the same guide.

 Rich snippets

-Did you know that, adding rich snippets can increase your organic clicks by over 30%?
+Did you know that adding rich snippets can increase your organic clicks by over 30%?
 Yes, that’s true.
-Rich snippets also known as schema markup shows additional data in Google search is usually pulled from Structured Data found in your website page’s HTML.
+Rich snippets, also known as schema markup, show additional data in Google search results, usually pulled from Structured Data on your website pages’ HTML.

-Although there are a ton of types of rich snippets but common rich snippet types include reviews, recipes and events.
+Although there are a ton of types of rich snippets, common rich snippet types include reviews, recipes, and events.

 Here’s an example rich snippet of a restaurant review.